 Sarah Garofalo holds a Bachelor’s of Fine Art with an emphasis of Interior Architecture from Design Institute of San Diego.
-(CIDA accredited) She has long believed it’s the little things in life that matter.
-This lifelong passion for attention to detail carries through in her design work and allows her to create inspired moments through interior spaces.
-During her decade of Interior Design experience Sarah has designed hotels & casinos, commercial space and high end residential interiors.
-Having moved from San Diego to Montana in 2013 to start her family Sarah believes in a healthy balance of work and play.
-Passionate about family, the outdoors, animals & design Sarah keeps herself busy.
-Since she's lived in Bozeman Sarah's designed interiors for vacation homes/rentals, ranches, downtown condos and homes.
+(CIDA accredited) She has long believed it’s the little moments in life that matter.
+Her lifelong passion for attention to detail carries through in her design work and allows Sarah to create inspired moments through interior spaces.
+During Sarah's decade of Interior Design experience she has designed a broad range of interiors; such as hotels, casinos, vacation homes, ranches, downtown condos and custom homes.
+She has nurtured a varied skill set that echos across her body of work.
 Her passion for designing and transforming spaces using her artistic skills, and knowledge allow her to create beautiful yet functional spaces.

 With Sarah, it’s simple: when clients call, she calls back.
 When there’s paperwork to fill out, she does so promptly.
 Sarah is more than a creative; she is a solid, business-oriented person who doesn’t get lost in the details.
 She is a communicator, and is entirely fluid in contractor-ese, so there is no room for misinterpretation in a contractor’s execution of a design.
 Clients trust her implicitly from day one to handle the many organizational complexities of a remodel, renovation, or new construction project.